Florida governor proposes changes to teacher bonus program

 TALLAHASSEE, Fla.
-(AP/WFLA) — Florida Gov. Ron DeSantis wants to restructure the state’s teacher bonus program, including bigger bonuses in schools with lower income students.
+(AP) — Florida Gov. Ron DeSantis wants to restructure the state’s teacher bonus program, including bigger bonuses in schools with lower-income students.

 DeSantis made his announcement Thursday at a Vero Beach School, saying he’s proposing $300 million in bonuses for teachers and principals.